KasparsMazurs/mr_kris_tattoo_shop/README.md

 * HTML5 for the contents and structure of the website.
 * CSS3 for the styling and animations.
+* JavaScript for funktionality
+* Python for handling backend
 * Amazon s3 for static files and media.
 * Adobe XD for wireframing.
 * GitHub as a remote repository.